abinit/abinit/doc/tutorial/gwr_intro.md

 \end{equation}

 The advantage is that FFTs are performed in the unit cell and symmetries are easier to exploit.
-The disadvantage is that products in real space become convolutions in $\kk$-space, hence the computation of $\chi$ is quadratic in the number of $\kk$-points with a prefactor that depends on the symmetries of the system.
+The disadvantage is that products in real space become convolutions in $\kk$-space, hence the computation is quadratic in the number of $\qq$-points with a prefactor that depends on the symmetries of the system.
+-->

-The advantage of this formulation is that one can take advantage of the symmetries of the system to reduce the BZ integration to the irreducible wedge defined by the little group of the $\kk$ point in $\Sigma_\nk$.
+The advantage of this formulation is that FFTs are performed in the unit cell and one can take advantage of the symmetries of the system to reduce the BZ integration to the irreducible wedge defined by the little group of the $\kk$ point in $\Sigma_\nk$.
 In the best case scenario of a direct band gap semiconductor, both the CBM and the VBM are located at the $\Gamma$ point;
 hence the BZ integral can be replaced by a much faster symmetrized integral over the wavevectors of the IBZ.